Thijsdh/redirector/README.md

 This node.js application redirects domains to the configured urls.

 ## Configuring
-First, set the port used for the application in an `.env` file in the root of the project.
+Start by configuring the server in the `.env` file in the root of the project.
 An example file can be found in `.env.example`.
+The optional [Plausible](https://plausible.io/) endpoint can be used to track the traffic to the different urls.

 To configure the redirects, create a new file with the domain name to redirect in the `redirects` folder.
 An example configuration file can be found in